dropwizard/dropwizard-kafka/README.md

 This bundle comes with out-of-the-box support for:
 * YAML Configuration integration
 * Producer and Consumer lifecycle management
-* Producer and Consumer health checks
+* Producer and Cluster connection health checks
 * Metrics integration for the Kafka client
 * An easier way to create/configure Kafka consumers/producers than is offered by the base Kafka client
 * Distributed tracing integration, using the [Brave Kafka client instrumentation library](https://github.com/openzipkin/brave/tree/master/instrumentation/kafka-clients).